SAGEEP 2025/MRM Luncheons/Conference Events/Activities

 MONDAY, April 14

-Opening Session John Nicholl Memorial, Frischknecht Leadership and Institutional Awards Keynote Presentation: Speaker Catherine Skokan Monday, April 14, 2025 8:30am - 10 am
+Opening Session John Nicholl Memorial, Frischknecht Leadership, Early Career and Institutional Awards Keynote Presentation: Speaker Catherine Skokan Monday, April 14, 2025 8:30am - 10 am

 TUESDAY, April 15